Motorcycle Auction Etiquette: The Golden Rules Of The Auction House

 When It Says “As Is” It Means “As Is”

 At the end of the day, you’re responsible for whatever it is that you’ve bought.
 There’s no refund if you’ve misinterpreted what “sold as is” means, or didn’t beware when the listing clearly said “buyer beware.”
 You need to tread carefully around motorcycle auctions and make sure you fully understand what you’re signing up for when you raise that bidding card.
 If you can’t live with the consequences (and legal ramifications) don’t bid at all.
+Pay close attention to the terms, conditions, and wording of any sale.
 It’s a risky business but it can be incredibly rewarding if you do your homework and know exactly what you’re looking for.